Sombrero Reef, A Top Photogenic Florida Keys Snorkeling Site

 Also, because the light is able to penetrate the shallow waters, everything is given a brighter tone.
 This makes it one of the best places to capture some absolutely amazing underwater photos.

-Snapshots you'll want to capture are the toothy barracudas guarding the arch.
+You'll certainly want to capture a snapshot of the toothy barracudas guarding the arch.
 Plus don't forget the tiny gobies working at their cleaning stations removing parasites from the larger Florida fish.
 Then you'll also want to shoot a few pictures of the moray eels peeking out at you from beneath the lighthouse.

 Sombrero Reef Map Courtesy of http://floridakeys.noaa.gov